2012 Winter Youth Olympics

 The 2012 Winter Youth Olympic Games (Olympische Jugend-Winterspiele 2012), officially known as the I Winter Youth Olympic Games (YOG), were an international multi-sport event for youths that took place in Innsbruck, Austria, on 13–22 January 2012.
 They were the inaugural Winter Youth Olympics, a major sports and cultural festival celebrated in the tradition of the Olympic Games.
 Approximately 1100 athletes from 70 countries competed.
 The decision for Innsbruck to host the Games was announced on 12 December 2008 after mail voting by 105 International Olympic Committee (IOC) members.
 Innsbruck is the first city to host three winter Olympic events, having previously hosted the 1964 Winter Olympics and the 1976 Winter Olympics.

 Organization

 Host city election

 All four applicant cities were kept as candidate cities by the IOC in August 2008.
 Swedish skier Pernilla Wiberg was the Evaluation Chair for the commission to score the applicant cities.
 In the November 2008, Harbin and Lillehammer did not make the shortlist, leaving only Kuopio and Innsbruck in the running.
 On 12 December, the final vote was revealed to be 84 votes to 15, with Innsbruck winning the hosting rights.

 Infrastructure and budget

-All venues that will be used for the 2012 Winter Youth Olympics were existing (besides the athlete's village) when Innsbruck was awarded the games in 2008.
+All venues that were used for the 2012 Winter Youth Olympics were existing (besides the athlete's village) when Innsbruck was awarded the games in 2008.
 Innsbruck thus proposed a budget of $22.5 million USDs to host and stage the games.
-The athlete's village will cost roughly $121 million to build.
+The athlete's village was estimated to cost roughly $121 million to build.